 Now, true stovie experts are able to time it perfectly, so that the tatties at the bottom catch and impart a smokiness to the dish, but don’t worry about that.
 Even without caught tatties, this is a big steaming pile of hug on a plate.

 What goes in them can lead to fist-fights and families never speaking to each other again.
 Feuds that last generations have been sparked by a suspect plate of this iconic dish.
 Some people will tell you that stovies should be made with beef, or corned beef, or pork, or leftover curry, but they’re liars and deviants and should be shunned.
 Lamb is the only acceptable meat here.
 Accept no substitutes.

 Then there’s the heated topic of how you should eat them.
 I’m a beetroot man.
 My wife’s all about the oatcakes.
-And her mother – who is clearly very wrong in the head – thinks it’s socially acceptable to dip spoonfuls of stovies into a glass of milk before eating them.
-Then she drinks the sludgy meaty tattie-clogged milk.
-Apparently it’s a Fife thing, but I’ve checked with multiple Fifers and they just stare at me as if I’ve suggested they have intimate relations with an octopus, then deny all knowledge of this milk-dunking madness.
+And her mother – who was clearly very wrong in the head – thought it was socially acceptable to dip spoonfuls of stovies into a glass of milk before eating them.
+Then she’d drink the sludgy meaty tattie-clogged milk.
+She claimed it was a Fife thing, but I’ve checked with multiple Fifers and they just stare at me as if I’ve suggested they have intimate relations with an octopus, then deny all knowledge of this milk-dunking madness.

 Anyway, leaving such horrors behind us, first we need leftover roast lamb:

 - 1 whole leg of lamb, bone in

 - 3 or 4 large onions, thinly sliced

 How big your leg of lamb is will depend on the time of year, but that’s OK.
 This isn’t crystal meth we’re making here.
 You can approximate a lot of this without causing an explosion or getting arrested.